Congratulations on your decision to pursue PEER for your project!

 Committing to PEER is committing to a continuous improvement and verification for the overall sustainability of your electricity delivery system design and operations.
 PEER involves four steps:

-1. Register your project through Arc by completing key forms and submitting payment.
+1. Register your project through PEER Online by completing key forms and submitting payment.

 2. Apply for PEER certification by submitting a finalized certification application for review.